ambarsood/NLP_Quora/README.md

-##Quora Question Answer Dataset - NLP Project
+# Quora Question Answer Dataset - NLP Project

 This repository contains the code, data, and models for a comprehensive question-answering system built on the Quora Question Answer Dataset.
 The project involves data preprocessing, fine-tuning a GPT-2 model, and evaluating similarity-based query answering techniques.

-#Project Overview
+## Project Overview

 The primary objective is to analyze and preprocess the dataset for advanced NLP applications and implement effective question-answering systems.
 The project is structured into three main sections:

-#Data Preprocessing and Analysis
+1. **Data Preprocessing and Analysis**
-Fine-Tuning GPT-2
+2. **Fine-Tuning GPT-2**
-Similarity-Based Query Answering
+3. **Similarity-Based Query Answering**

-Repository Structure
+## Repository Structure

-Data_Analysis/
+- **Data_Analysis/**
   Contains scripts for data exploration, cleaning, and visualization.
 Includes histograms, word clouds, and n-gram analysis.

-GPT_QuestionAnswer.ipynb
+- **GPT_QuestionAnswer.ipynb**
   Jupyter Notebook for training the GPT-2 model on the Quora dataset.
 Includes steps for data preparation, model fine-tuning, and generating responses.

-gpt2-finetuned.zip
+- **gpt2-finetuned.zip**
   The trained GPT-2 model, ready for use in generating responses.

-qa_dataset/
+- **qa_dataset/**
   The dataset used in the project, formatted for easy loading and processing.

-report.pdf
+- **report.pdf**
   Comprehensive report detailing the development processes, model performance, and findings.

-similarity_1.py and similarity_2.py
+- **similarity_1.py** and **similarity_2.py**
   Scripts for implementing and evaluating similarity-based query answering models.
 Includes Bag of Words (BOW), Word2Vec, GloVe, and BERT approaches.

-Data Preprocessing and Analysis
+## Data Preprocessing and Analysis

-Loading and Initial Inspection
+### Loading and Initial Inspection

-Dataset loaded from JSONL file using pandas.
+- Dataset loaded from JSONL file using pandas.
-Initial inspection reveals 56,402 entries with no missing values.
+- Initial inspection reveals 56,402 entries with no missing values.

-Data Cleaning
+### Data Cleaning

-Duplicate entries removed.
+- Duplicate entries removed.
-Missing value handling demonstrated.
+- Missing value handling demonstrated.

-Text Preprocessing
+### Text Preprocessing

-Tokenization, stopword removal, stemming, and lemmatization applied.
+- Tokenization, stopword removal, stemming, and lemmatization applied.

-Data Analysis
+### Data Analysis

-Visualizations include question length distribution, word clouds, and n-gram analysis.
+- Visualizations include question length distribution, word clouds, and n-gram analysis.

-Fine-Tuning GPT-2
+## Fine-Tuning GPT-2

-Dataset Preparation
+### Dataset Preparation

-Data loaded from CSV, combined into a text string, and formatted for Hugging Face Dataset.
+- Data loaded from CSV, combined into a text string, and formatted for Hugging Face Dataset.

-Model Fine-Tuning
+### Model Fine-Tuning

-GPT-2 tokenizer and model loaded, training configured, and model trained and saved.
+- GPT-2 tokenizer and model loaded, training configured, and model trained and saved.

-Model Interaction
+### Model Interaction

-Interface created using Gradio for user interaction.
+- Interface created using Gradio for user interaction.

-Model Evaluation
+### Model Evaluation

-Evaluated using ROUGE, BLEU, and F1-score metrics.
+- Evaluated using ROUGE, BLEU, and F1-score metrics.

-Similarity-Based Query Answering
+## Similarity-Based Query Answering

-Introduction
+### Introduction

-Objective: Match queries with the closest predefined question based on semantic similarity.
+- **Objective:** Match queries with the closest predefined question based on semantic similarity.

-Models and Techniques
+### Models and Techniques

-Bag of Words (BOW)
+- **Bag of Words (BOW)**
-Word2Vec
+- **Word2Vec**
-GloVe
+- **GloVe**
-BERT
+- **BERT**

-Comparison of Approaches
+### Comparison of Approaches

-Analysis of the performance and computational efficiency of each approach.
+- Analysis of the performance and computational efficiency of each approach.

-Conclusion
+### Conclusion

-BERT provides the best performance for complex queries, while BOW, Word2Vec, and GloVe offer varying balances of performance and efficiency.
+- **BERT** provides the best performance for complex queries, while **BOW**, **Word2Vec**, and **GloVe** offer varying balances of performance and efficiency.